Bandit (film)

 Bandit is a 2022 Canadian biographical crime film directed by Allan Ungar and starring Josh Duhamel, Elisha Cuthbert, Nestor Carbonell and Mel Gibson.
 The film is based on the true life story of Gilbert Galvan Jr (also known as The Flying Bandit), who still holds a record for the most consecutive robberies in Canadian history.
-The screenplay by Kraig Wenman is largely based on interviews and accounts featured in the 1996 true crime book The Flying Bandit by Robert Knuckle with Ed Arnold.
+The screenplay by Kraig Wenman is largely based on interviews and accounts featured in the 1996 true crime book The Flying Bandit by Robert Knuckle and Ed Arnold.

 Redbox Entertainment and Quiver Distribution acquired North American distribution rights to the film and released it in theatres and on demand on September 23, 2022.
-The film received mostly positive reviews with critics calling it a career-best performance by Duhamel.
+The film received mostly positive reviews, with critics calling it a career-best performance by Duhamel.

-Plot
+Premise

 Gilbert Galvan Jr, a charming career criminal, escapes from a Michigan prison and crosses the border into Ontario, Canada where he assumes a new identity as Robert Whiteman.
 After falling in love with a woman he cannot provide for, he turns to robbing banks and discovers that he is exceptionally good at it.
-Under the guise of a security analyst, Robert begins flying around the country robbing multiple cities in a day, eventually catching the attention of national news outlets that dub him The Flying Bandit.
-With his notoriety growing in record time, he is put into the direct sights of a ruthless detective who will stop at nothing to bring him down.
+Under the guise of a security analyst, Robert begins flying around the country robbing multiple cities in a day, eventually catching the attention of national news outlets that dub him "The Flying Bandit".
+With his notoriety growing in record time, he is put into the direct sight of a ruthless detective who will stop at nothing to bring him down.